 Health Indicator Report of Colorectal Cancer Deaths

-Colorectal cancer is the second leading cause of cancer-related deaths in Utah and the U.S. When national cancer-related deaths are estimated separately for males and females, colorectal cancer is the third leading cause of cancer death behind lung and breast cancer for females and behind lung and prostate cancer for males.
-Deaths from colorectal cancer can be substantially reduced when precancerous polyps are detected early and removed.
+Colorectal cancer is one of the leading causes of cancer-related deaths in Utah and across the U.S. Deaths from colorectal cancer can be substantially reduced when precancerous polyps are detected early and removed.
 When colorectal cancer is diagnosed early, 90% of patients survive at least five years^1^.
 Several scientific organizations recommend that routine screening for colorectal cancer begin at age 50 for adults at average risk.
 Persons at high risk may need to begin screening at a younger age.
-Routine screening can include either annual fecal occult blood test (FOBT), and/or flexible sigmoidoscopy every five years or colonoscopy every 10 years or double-contrast barium enema every 5 to 10 years.
+Routine screening can include either an annual fecal occult blood test (FOBT), a flexible sigmoidoscopy every five years, a colonoscopy every 10 years, or a double-contrast barium enema every 5 to 10 years.
 Studies have shown that FOBT testing, when performed every 1 to 2 years in people aged 50 to 80 years, can help reduce the number of deaths due to colorectal cancer by 15 to 33 percent^2,3^.
-The National Cancer Institute advises each individual to discuss risk factors and screening options with his or her health care provider.
+The National Cancer Institute advises each individual to discuss risk factors and screening options with their health care provider.
 Medicare and many insurance plans now help to pay for colorectal cancer screening.[[br]] [[br]] ---- 1.
 American Cancer Society, Colorectal Cancer Facts & Figures 2017-2019 Accesed at: [http://www.cancer.org/acs/groups/content/documents/document/acspc-042280.pdf].[[br]] 2.
 Burch JA, Soares-Weiser K, St John DJ, et al. Diagnostic accuracy of fecal occult blood tests used in screening for colorectal cancer: A systematic review. ''Journal of Medical Screening'' 2007; 14(3):132-137.[[br]] 3.
 Ouyang DL, Chen JJ, Getzenberg RH, Schoen RE.
 Noninvasive testing for colorectal cancer: A review. ''American Journal of Gastroenterology'' 2005; 100(6):1393-1403.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health